 If you wonder why the buffet is called Vikings in Japan, here is an excellent article that explains it.

 Cheap Lunch Deals

-Most restaurants in Japan offer lunch deals, which are basically their dinner dishes but at reduced price.
-So one option can be to have lunch as your main big meal of the day, and eat a smaller meal (like noodles) for dinner in the evening.
+Most restaurants in Japan offer lunch deals, which are basically their dinner dishes but at a reduced price.
+So one option can be to have lunch as your main big meal of the day and eat a smaller meal (like noodles) for dinner in the evening.